testdouble/test_data/README.md

 to any of its defined savepoints (`:before_data_load`, `:after_data_load`, and `:after_data_truncate`).
 In most cases you'll want to roll back to `:after_data_load` after each test, and that's what `TestData.rollback` will do when called without an argument.
+If the savepoint isn't active, calling `rollback` is a no-op.

+The gem currently will make up to four nested savepoints in a transaction, and this method allows you to rollback to any of them.
+They form the following
+stack:

+* `:before_data_load` - Taken before loading your `test_data` dump
+* `:after_data_load` - Taken after loading your `test_data` dump
+* `:after_truncate` - Taken after your `test_data` is truncated
+* `:after_load_rails_fixtures` - Taken after Rails fixtures are loaded via `TestData.load_rails_fixtures`

 More details on rolling back to each of the gem's savepoints follows below.

-#### Rolling back to after the data was loaded

-When `TestData.rollback` is passed no arguments or called more explicitly as `TestData.rollback(:after_data_load)`, the method will rollback to the `:after_data_load` transaction savepoint taken immediately after the SQL dump was loaded.
-As a result, it is intended to be run after each test (e.g. in an `after(:each)` or `teardown`), to undo any changes made by the test.

-(Calling `TestData.rollback` when no `:after_data_load` save point is active is a no-op.)

 #### Rolling back to before test data was loaded